danielawoke/a-pretty-looking-website/README.md

 Your majesty,

-This project is just a cool little website made to show off some graphic front end skills.
+This project is just a website made to show off some graphic front end skills.
 When trying to analyze what factors make a website a high quality one, I concluded that good interactive animations are the key component.
 As a result I made this website with that idea in mind.
 You can move the clouds around, and the earth spins